greater-than/Obsidian-Tracker-Plus/README.md

 ## Additional Information

-_Tracker+ is a continuation of the [Tracker](https://github.com/pyrochlore/obsidian-tracker) plugin from [@pyrochlore](https://github.com/pyrochlore), which had not seen any updates since August, 2021.
+_Tracker+ is a continuation of the [Tracker](https://github.com/pyrochlore/obsidian-tracker) plugin from [@pyrochlore](https://github.com/pyrochlore), which had not seen any updates since February, 2022.
 Release for Tracker+ start at 1.0.11.
 If you are looking for a prior release, you can find it in the original repo._

 - [Installation](https://github.com/greater-than/Obsidian-Tracker-Plus/blob/main/docs/Installation.md): Install the plugin from Obsidian or install it manually
 - [Concepts](https://github.com/greater-than/Obsidian-Tracker-Plus/blob/main/docs/Concepts.md): Explain how this plugin works and what to setup